blyonscs/Spotify-SQL-Data-Analysis-Project/README.md

 - **Expand Dataset**: Add more rows to the dataset for broader analysis and scalability testing.
 - **Advanced Querying**: Dive deeper into query optimization and explore the performance of SQL queries on larger datasets.

 ---

-## Contributing
-If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.

----